Last Updated: January 6, 2025

 First, check if the leveling calculations are automatically applied (Resource tab / Leveling Options command).
 They should be Manual.

-If you are uncertain if the schedule has been leveled in the past, you can clear leveling for the entire project (Resource tab / Clear Leveling comman ).
-Or, you can insert the column Leveling Delay to check if there are any tasks currently leveled.
+If you are uncertain whether the schedule has been leveled in the past, you can clear leveling for the entire project (Resource tab / Clear Leveling common).
+Alternatively, you can insert the column Leveling Delay to check if any tasks are currently leveled.

 Save the project.
 Consider compiling your list of things to check to ensure your schedule is calculated correctly.